4d/docs/docs/Concepts/dt_blob.md

 You can address each byte of a blob individually using the curly brackets symbols {...}.
 Within a BLOB, bytes are numbered from 0 to N-1, where N is the size of the BLOB.
 Example:
 ```4d
-  ` Declare a variable of type BLOB
+  ` Declare a variable of type Blob
  var $vBlob : Blob
-  ` Set the size of the BLOB to 256 bytes
+  ` Set the size of the blob to 256 bytes
  SET BLOB SIZE($vBlob;256)
-  ` The loop below initializes the 256 bytes of the BLOB to zero
+  ` The loop below changes the bytes, setting them to zero
  For(vByte;0;BLOB size($vBlob)-1)
     $vBlob{vByte}:=0
  End for
 ```
-Because you can address all the bytes of a blob individually, you can actually store whatever you want in a BLOB field or variable.
+Because you can address all the bytes of a blob individually, you can store whatever you want in a Blob variable or field.